NLnetLabs/connectbyname/notes/dns-client-proxy.md

   - Renamed to draft-homburg-dnsop-codcp
   - IANA section with allocated code point for BADPROXYPOLICY
   - Proxy Control Option rewritten to be TLV-based
+  - Two new registries for sub-options and for DNS transports

 * draft-homburg-add-codcp-00